-^[9] The emission factors applied are based on the ADEME "Bilan Carbone" method (combustion for Scope 1, production for Scope 2).
+(9) The emission factors applied are based on the ADEME "Bilan Carbone" method (combustion for Scope 1, production for Scope 2).

-(10) Including Scope 3 emissions of 755 tons of CO_2 (0.035 kg of CO_2 per pallet shipped) relating solely to business trips.
+(10) Including Scope 3 emissions of 755 tons of CO2 (0.035 kg of CO2 per pallet shipped) relating solely to business trips.

-1.11.4 Reported information
+1.11.6 Reported information

-In 2020, within the historical reporting scope:
+In 2021, within the historical reporting scope:

-- All consolidated companies are included - except for activities in China discontinued in September - except for Morocco with regard to employee information, which represents a non-material portion of the workforce in the reporting scope; - except for waste indicators for Indonesia and Morocco, which have not implemented a waste reporting system.
-The information provided nonetheless covers 97% of the surface area used for operations as of December 31, 2020. - · As was the case in previous years, sites included for environmental reporting must have operated for at least 6 months of the year and have 6 months of data.
+- The entire scope of consolidation is covered apart from Morocco, which represents a non-material portion of the reporting scope; - As was the case in previous years, sites included for environmental reporting must have operated for at least 6 months of the year and have 6 months of data.
 Sites that have operated for at least 6 months but have less than 6 months of data impact the indicator's coverage (which is calculated on the number of sites).
-Unless otherwise indicated in the report, the indicators have 100% coverage. - Consolidation methods applied to calculate the reported indicators are the same as the accounting principles described under Note 4 to the consolidated financial statements. - More details about some indicators: - Industrial accident indicators reported under 1.c) are calculated based on the following data: - Actual payroll hours of all ID Logistics employees, based on each employee's hours per employment contract less paid vacation days. - The number of days lost due to industrial accidents (excluding travel accidents), based on a "prevention" approach, i.e. excluding extended absences or relapse related to industrial accidents in prior years. - The number of lost time industrial accidents (excluding travel accidents) during the year.
+Unless otherwise indicated in the report, the indicators have 100% coverage.

+Consolidation methods applied to calculate the reported indicators are the same as the accounting principles described under Note 4 to the consolidated financial statements.

+More details about some indicators:

+- Industrial accident indicators reported under 1.c) are calculated based on the following data: - Actual payroll hours of all ID Logistics employees, based on each employee's hours per employment contract less paid vacation days. - The number of days lost due to industrial accidents (excluding travel accidents), based on a "prevention" approach, i.e. excluding extended absences or relapse related to industrial accidents in prior years. - The number of lost time industrial accidents (excluding travel accidents) during the year.
 It should be noted that the notion of "lost-time industrial accidents" is specific to the regulations in force in each country in which the Group operates.
 This may result in varied reporting practices from one country to another, in terms of both frequency and severity.
 Standardization of these reporting practices is planned.

-- Absenteeism is calculated by dividing the total number of days off due to accidents, sickness and other unauthorized absences by total payroll days. - The dismissal rate excludes redundancies. - Staff turnover is calculated by dividing the number of voluntary leavers in the year by the number of permanent employees at December 31, 2019.
-The waste recycling rate concerned mainly cardboard, packaging, film and paper waste at operating sites (excluding head office and other administrative offices). - For the calculation of CO2 emissions - Scope 1 emissions are direct combustion emissions from warehouse fixed installations and cooling systems and vehicles managed directly by ID Logistics; - Scope 2 emissions are indirect emissions related to electricity consumption by warehouses and vehicles managed directly by ID Logistics; - Scope 3 emissions are other indirect emissions, including packaging (cardboard or plastic) and business travel outside the warehouses; - -The conversion factors applied (from kWh, kg or liters to kg ${\rm CO{2~equivalent]}}$ have been updated with the latest ADEME ${\rm CO2}$ figures issued in January 2020.
+- Absenteeism is calculated by dividing the total number of days off due to accidents, sickness and other unauthorized absences by total payroll days. - The dismissal rate excludes redundancies. - Staff turnover is calculated by dividing the number of voluntary leavers in the year by the number of permanent employees at December 31, 2021. - The waste recycling rate concerned mainly cardboard, packaging, film and paper waste at operating sites (excluding head office and other administrative offices). - For the calculation of CO2 emissions - Scope 1 emissions are direct combustion emissions from warehouse fixed installations and cooling systems and vehicles managed directly by ID Logistics; - Scope 2 emissions are indirect emissions related to electricity consumption by warehouses and vehicles managed directly by ID Logistics; - Scope 3 emissions comprise other indirect emissions: - Emissions linked to purchases of cardboard and plastic film consumables. - Emissions related to building construction (added to the standard in 2021). - End-of-waste emissions (added in the standard in 2021). - IT-related emissions (added to the standard in 2021). - Emissions related to water consumption (added to the standard in 2021). - Upstream and downstream emissions from energy consumption (added to the standard in 2021). - The conversion factors applied (from kWh, kg or liters to kg CO2 equivalent) have been updated with the latest ADEME "Base Carbone" figures issued in January 2020.